GeorgeTheGGamer/GeorgeTheGGamer/README.md

 - 👋 Hi, I’m @GeorgeTheGGamer
-- 👀 I’m heavily interested in Football and support Tottenham Hospur, I will one day see them win a trophy!!!
+- 👀 I’m heavily interested in Football and support Tottenham Hotspur, I will one day see them win a trophy!!!
 - 🌱 I’m currently learning at the University of Edinburgh and am In my first year, In this year I covered Computer Logic, Functional Programming (Haskell) and Object-Oriented Programing (Java)
 - 💞️ I’m looking to collaborate on multiple projects when I have the experience and confidence to properly contribute
 - 📫 How to reach me: You can access my socials in my Bio